martianbandit/Agentic-Coding-Framework/01_AI-RUN/Template/PRD_template.md

     ```

 **9.9.2 Prepare Input Data for MCP:**
-*   *AI Scenario:* The MCP expects specific input data, which may come from user requests, the Supabase database, or application logic.
+*   *AI Scenario:* The MCP expects specific input data, which may come from user requests, the chosen database, or application logic.
 *   *AI Action:*
     1. Gather and format the required input data for the MCP.
     2. Validate this data rigorously before sending it to the MCP.
-    3. If necessary, retrieve additional contextual data from Supabase to enrich the MCP request.
+    3. If necessary, retrieve additional contextual data from the chosen backend (e.g., Supabase) to enrich the MCP request.

 **9.9.3 Secure MCP Call:**
 *   *AI Scenario:* Interaction with the MCP typically occurs via an HTTP call to its endpoint.
 *   *AI Action:*
     1. Implement the HTTP call (using `fetch` or a robust library like `axios`) to the MCP endpoint.
-    2. Inject necessary authentication headers (e.g., `Authorization: Bearer <MCP_API_KEY>`). **Sensitive API keys MUST be stored securely as server-side environment variables (e.g., in Vercel/Supabase settings) and NEVER exposed client-side.**
+    2. Inject necessary authentication headers (e.g., `Authorization: Bearer <MCP_API_KEY>`). **Sensitive API keys MUST be stored securely as server-side environment variables (e.g., in Vercel settings or the chosen backend's environment settings like Supabase) and NEVER exposed client-side.**
     3. Implement proper timeout handling and retry mechanisms for transient network errors if appropriate for the MCP's nature.
-    4. All MCP calls must originate from server-side environments (Next.js API Routes, Supabase Edge Functions).
+    4. All MCP calls must originate from server-side environments (e.g., Next.js API Routes if used, or chosen backend functions like Supabase Edge Functions).

 **9.9.4 Log MCP Interaction in Supabase (Audit Trail):**
 *   *AI Scenario:* For traceability, debugging, and analytics, all MCP calls must be logged.
 *   *AI Action:*
-    1. Before and/or after the MCP call, insert/update a record in a dedicated Supabase table (e.g., `mcp_interaction_logs`).
+    1. Before and/or after the MCP call, insert/update a record in a dedicated table in the chosen backend (e.g., a Supabase table like `mcp_interaction_logs`).
     2. Log information such as: `timestamp`, `user_id` (if applicable), `mcp_name`, `request_payload_summary` (anonymize/truncate sensitive data), `response_status_code`, `response_summary_or_error_message`, `correlation_id` (generate a unique ID for each interaction flow).
-*   *AI Example (Pseudo-code for Supabase table structure and logging):*
+*   *AI Example (Pseudo-code for backend table structure and logging, assuming Supabase):*
     ```sql
     -- mcp_interaction_logs table example
     CREATE TABLE mcp_interaction_logs (